 Our acting option in the bachelor of fine arts (BFA) in theatre is an outstanding undergraduate-only, pre-professional training program within a liberal arts education.
 It was named one of the top 10 BFA in acting programs in the country by leading industry observer OnStageblog.com.
 This demanding option consists of innovative and varied course work, with a strong foundation in movement-based approaches, and an emphasis on synthesizing the body, voice, and mind.
-We challenge our actors to be motivated and dedicated theatre artists who will make a difference in creating the next generation's voice.

 The acting course work focuses on the whole theatre artist, allowing you to train as a creator of new material as well as an interpreter of existing material to help you discover the best version of yourself and the stories you want to tell.